Fisayomi-h/tech-portfolio-analysis/README.md

 ##  RECOMMENDATIONS: STRATEGIC ACTION PLAN

 1. **Immediate Rebalancing to Risk-Parity Weights:** Move away from equal dollar amounts.
-I recommend trimming high-beta stocks (NVDA) and increasing weights in lower-volatility anchors like **MSFT** or **AAPL** to protect against the 49% drawdown risk.
+I recommend trimming high-beta stocks (NVDA) and increasing weights in lower-volatility tickers like **MSFT** or **AAPL** to protect against the 49% drawdown risk.
 2. **Adopt Tactical Trend Following:** Utilize the 20/50-day Moving Average crossovers.
 When a "Death Cross" occurs, the portfolio should rotate into cash or defensive ETFs to preserve capital.
 3. **Dynamic Exit for Low-Efficiency Assets:** Based on the 0.27% allocation recommendation for **META**, I recommend divesting from assets where the volatility does not justify the return, freeing up liquidity for higher-conviction drivers.
 4. **Diversification Beyond Tech:** To achieve a **Sharpe Ratio > 1.5**, the next phase must introduce non-correlated assets (e.g., Value stocks or Commodities) to further flatten the -28% drawdown curve.